-In some instances, trades for more than one client's account may be aggregated ("block trades") and executed as a single trade in order to provide fair and equitable prices among managed client accounts.
+Depending upon who has investment discretion, the firm, the Manager or your financial advisor may aggregate trades for more than one client's account ("block trades") and execute as a single trade in order to provide fair and equitable prices among managed client accounts.
 All clients will receive equal treatment when LFAS and its Advisory Representatives perform block trades for managed accounts.
+If affiliated asset management firm, Level Four Capital Management ("LFCM") is utilized for sub-advisory services, trades will be aggregated by LFCM for trading purposes.
 Securities purchased or sold using block trades will then be allocated in a fair and equitable manner to all client accounts involved in the block trade.
 If for any reason the entire block trade cannot be completed on the day the trade is placed, client accounts will receive an equal pro-rata portion of the securities traded.
+If a block transaction is effected, you will receive the average price of all transactions effected to fill the order.
+As a result, the average price received by any individual client may be higher or lower than the price that an individual client may have received had the transaction been effected for the client independently from the block transaction.
 LFAS will keep records of all block trades executed and the allocations for each client account that participates in the block trade.
 LFAS and its Advisory Representatives will not receive additional compensation as a result of block trading.